hollowphoton/Venture/Venturer/ReadMe.txt

 -made formatting identical across all .h and .cpp files -made page load paths: left, right, top, none
--built XML ingestor that sits inside the book constructor
+-built XML ingestor that sits inside the book constructor -made a map to translate strings to the ENUMs I created -patch after first run test:
+	-renamed pageLayout ENUM to imageLayout
+	-moved ENUMs to a global.h
+	-redid header #includes
+	-learned about forward includes and used a few of those -removed an unused variable
+	-put an IF wrapper around draw image since its not always needed -realized the last error was in the XML ingestion -found that the initial ingest was broken
+	-added file and doc as private vars in the book class -still no luck

 2016-04-17
 ----------